smarttdm/ebaas.github.io/_posts/2017-6-2-InstallEbassHelp.markdown

 date:   2017-6-2
 ---

+<p class="intro"><span class="dropcap">E</span>baas is an enterprise application for Testing Data Management (TDM). </p>
-<p class="intro"><span class="dropcap">I</span>n this post, you will find the instructions for installing the Ebaas (out-of-the-box version), launching the application server, and log in using one of the demo accounts.
+<p>In this post, you will find the instructions for installing the Ebaas (out-of-the-box version), launching the application server, and log in using one of the demo accounts.
 If you ran into problems, please refer to "FAQ" page for possible solutions.</p>

 ## Installation Requirements